Training Vision

 36-Months Progress Review: At 36 months of full-time registration, all PhD students at Imperial College must complete this formal progress check.
 The aim of this review is to help students on their way to the successful and on-time completion of their PhD and to ensure that there is a realistic plan for submitting the thesis within maximum 48 months of the start date, i.e. This milestone requires to show that there is a plan of work for fully completing the PhD thesis.

-Also at 36 months, CDT students will be asked to submit three complete PhD chapters, and aim focussing on the impact and/or real-world applications their research could have by providing an outline of a plan to impact and what potential impact this plan could have.
+Also at 36 months, CDT students will be asked to submit three complete PhD chapters, and focus on the impact and/or real-world applications their research could have by providing an outline Plan

 Writing-up and PhD Exam Entry procedures: Imperial College has a Writing-up and PhD examination entry process which students would be encouraged to familiarise themselves.
 Some students may decide to formally move into the Writing-up status, and start writing up their thesis.
 Details can be found here.